planetoftheweb/raybo-old/_site/posts/2015-12-21-javascript-you-should-already-know.md

 ---
-layout: layouts/post.njk
+layout: post.njk
-title: "6 JavaScript technologies Front-end developers should already know"
+title: '6 JavaScript technologies Front-end developers should already know'
 summary: "Life's tough for a front end developer because the pace of learning moves so fast.
 Today's developer needs to be familiar with a number of libraries, frameworks and processes in order to be successful.
 Here's my list of JavaScript technologies that you should already be familiar with if you're a professional front end developer."
 hero: /images/posts/jsfrontend.png
 thumb: /images/posts/jsfrontend_tn.png
 tags:
-  - post
   - web design
   - web development
   - javascript